Itsannm/restaurantSQL/README.md

-# restaurantSQL
-Restaurant Review Project
+# restaurantSQL: Restaurant Review Project

 This project is a restaurant review system that allows customers to leave reviews for restaurants and helps them discover the best-rated restaurants.
 It uses SQLAlchemy for database management and provides a user-friendly interface for interacting with restaurant and customer data.

 Table of Contents